-The Varnish Enterprise offering has Varnish Enterprise in its core, and most other components interact with it in one way or another.
-It is recommended that you install this first, but some other components (like the Varnish Administration Console) can be installed independently of Varnish Cache plus.
+The Varnish Enterprise offering has Enterprise at its core, as most components interact with it in one way or another.
+Though installing Enterprise first is recommended, some other components (like the Varnish Administration Console) can be installed independently.

 in this guide.

-Installing Varnish Enterprise is basically a two step process:
+Installing Varnish Enterprise is a two step process:

 Varnish Enterprise is supported on 64bit systems with Intel or AMD processors (x64).